Best Banks for ATMs with No Fees & Wide Networks

 ATM networks have usage arrangements with ATMs around the nation.
 Banks can sign up for one or more of these networks to offer their customers the wide geographic reach of much larger financial institutions.
 So, if you are a regular ATM user, find out if your bank belongs to any of the following major ATM networks:

-- NYCE – This ATM network is operated by the banking and payments technology company FIS and has thousands of locations across the United States.
+- NYCE: This ATM network, operated by the banking and payments technology company FIS, has thousands of locations across the United States.

-- Pulse – This ATM network is part of Discover and offers half a million locations in the United States and over 2.1 million ATMs across 134 countries.
+- Pulse: This ATM network, part of Discover, offers half a million locations in the United States and over 2.1 million ATMs in 134 countries.

 ATMs are generally prominently marked with the names of any networks to which they belong, and some machines may belong to more than one network.
 This can make it easy to find free ATMs to use, as long as your bank belongs to a major network.